willwestwood/WordAnalysis/README.txt

 3. Any words that are made up purely of one kind of special char are not counted.
 E.e. a section separator such as "******".

-4. Any single char words that are a special character (but not "&") are not counted.
-E.g. a mathematics formula such as "2 * 4 = 8" is counted as 3 words: 2, 4, 8.
+4. Most single char words that are a special character are not counted.
+Exceptions include ampersands, and mathematics formula such as "2 * 4 = 8".

 5. Number signs are included in word length calculations.